prathimavalasapally/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab01_Canvas_App.md

 1. Select the **Visits** label on the screen.

-1. On the right side of the screen, under the properties tab, replace the text in the **Text** control property with **“Edit Details”**.
+1. On the right side of the screen, under the properties tab, replace the text in the **Text** control property with `Edit Details`.

 1. Click in the blank background of the screen to see the updated text on your Edit screen.